Skip to Content

 Maybe you have already visited the city and were totally amazed by it, because, who wouldn’t… Whether you have been to Ljubljana or not, wintertime has one great reason for you to come back – the Christmas lights and markets.

-If Ljubljana looks magical during the year, in winter it changes into a surreal fairytale-like city.
+If Ljubljana looks magical during the year, in winter, it changes into a surreal fairytale-like city.
 Every year, the first weekend of December has a special happening – turning on the Christmas lights.

 Stroll through the old town and enjoy the Christmas lights decoration.
 Search for angels, geometrical shapes, planets, and falling stars.

-Stop by the many cute wooden stands to buy mulled wine or small gifts – the city center is full of them and they will amaze you with the originality and variety of handmade articles.
+Stop by the many cute wooden stands to buy mulled wine or small gifts – the city center is full of them, and they will amaze you with the originality and variety of handmade articles.

-And most importantly, don’t forget to take pictures, they will warm your heart for many winters to come.
+And most importantly, don’t forget to take pictures; they will warm your heart for many winters to come.

 Tereza at Czick On The Road

-20. Istria, Croatia
+35. Istria, Croatia

 Christmas in Croatia

 Can you imagine treating yourself to such expensive and wonderful truffles?
-It is truly a once in a lifetime experience.
+It is truly a once-in-a-lifetime experience.

 After you get done dining in style and luxury, consider booking yourself a wellness day at one of the spas all around Northwestern Istria.
 You can relax and melt your stress away in the sauna or try an Ayurvedic massage.